DevDungeon/Cathy/docs/pages/invite-to-your-server.rst

 Invite existing bot to your server
 ==================================

-Chatty Cathy is a public bot that you can invite Chatty Cathy to your own Discord server.
-If you invite the public bot, you will need to create a channel named "chat-with-cathy" to chat with the bot.
-This is done to prevent the chat spam in every channel.
-If you want to customize the channel name you can run your own instance of the bot.
-Instructions are below.
-To invite the public bot, just visit this authorization URL directly:
+Cathy is a public bot that you can invite to your own Discord server.
+Note that the bot only chats in a channel named `#chat-with-cathy`.
+Create the channel if it does not exist.

 Invite the bot
 ==============